CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 - Version: v0.xx Pre Pre Alpha 23-9-2022 Build 1110
 - Work-in-progress project that adds content, fixes bugs, and enhances many features.

+- NOTE: This is project is currently on hold.

 This patch is still in development and is not officially released.
 It is not advised to install this patch for a regular playthrough until development is finished.
 Please back up your "player_options.rfao_pc" file and any desired save files prior to installation.

 Check the Red Faction: Armageddon FAQ on the Red Faction Wiki for a list of frequently asked questions and solutions to issues you may encounter with the game: